nikcleju/IT_LectureNotes/content/IT/Exercises4.myst.md

 \end{align*}
 $$

-From the the figure, we can see the folllowing relation:
+From the figure, we can see the following relation:

 $$I(X,Y) = H(X) + H(Y) - H(X,Y)$$